 There are certain times of the year when tech will be on sale.
 You can save a bundle by timing your purchases just right.

-• Amazon Prime Day: This sale usually takes place the second week of July and October.
-By shopping on Prime Day, Prime members can save $100 or more on items like smartwatches, AirPods, small appliances, power banks, robotic vacuums, and more!
-Other retailers, like Walmart and Target also often host sales at this time.
+- Amazon Prime Day: This sale usually takes place the second week of July and October, and this year’s July sale is July 16+17.
+By shopping on Prime Day, Prime members can save up to 60 percent on items like smartwatches, AirPods, small appliances, power banks, robotic vacuums, and more.
+The deepest discounts will be on Amazon’s proprietary brands, like Ring, Echo, Fire, Kindle, etc. Other retailers, like Walmart and Target also often host competitive sales around the same time.

-• Black Friday in July: Some retailers that carry tech, like Best Buy, Costco, and Sam’s Club have sales in July.
+- Black Friday in July: Some retailers that carry tech, like Best Buy, Costco, and Sam’s Club have sales in early July.

 Use deal sites

-Use a deal site like Slickdeals.net where savings are reported from across the internet.
-At the time of this writing, Slickdeals had several Best Buy offers, including up to $200 off Apple products and 20 percent off cell phone accessories.
-Another handy Slickdeals feature is their deal alert.
+Use a deal site like Slickdeals where savings are reported from across the internet.
+Another handy feature is their deal alert.
 Once you set an alert for a specific item, you’ll automatically be notified when it goes on sale.

 Compare prices

-Another browser extension I would recommend installing is PayPal Honey, which tracks online pricing.
-As you browse, a popup will let you know if the price is low or high right now.
-If you’d prefer not to use a browser extension, you can search for items by name using Google Shopping
+PayPal Honey is particularly helpful with price tracking.
+As you browse online a popup will let you know if the price is low or high right now.
+If you’d prefer not to use a browser extension, you can search for items by name using Google Shopping.

 If you shop at BestBuy, their Price Match Guarantee program applies to Bestbuy.com vs. your Best Buy store, and major online retailers like Amazon.com, Crutchfield.com, Dell.com, HP.com, and TigerDirect.com (does not include items sold by third-party sellers on any of these sites) as well as warehouse club prices like BJ’s Wholesale Club, Costco, and Sam’s Club.